satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 });
 ```

-`node` has the type `ts.Node` which doesn't have the property `node.name` instead you can check for the inherited type `TypeAliasDeclarations` with the method `ts.isTypeAliasDeclaration(node)`.
+`node` has the type `ts.Node` which doesn't have the property `node.name`.
+Instead you can check for the inherited type `TypeAliasDeclaration` with the method `ts.isTypeAliasDeclaration(node)`.
 This will type guard accessing `node.name` so typescript won't throw a typing error for `node.name` as you ensure the correct content.

 By finding that AST node we have found the exact place in the source file to ask the type checker for more information.
 We can do this with the method `checker.getTypeAtLocation(node)`.
 We pass in the node and in return we get an instance of `ts.Type` from the checker.
 This is a specific object that contains added semantics, which we need to go beyond the AST.